-We have now received almost 100 email questions from our listeners related to the sobering question of Christians, suicide and salvation.
+We have now received almost one hundred email questions from our listeners related to the sobering question of Christians, suicide, and salvation.
 Several recent emails related to the suicides of pastors.
 Andrew, a regular podcast listener from Ankeny, Iowa, writes in: “Pastor John, recently, the family pastor at a local church committed suicide.
-So what happens to the soul of a professing born again believer who commits suicide?
+So what happens to the soul of a professing born-again believer who commits suicide?
 Is this the unforgivable sin?
 Does this show that the person was never actually a believer because he did not persevere?
 Or is it possible for someone that commits suicide to still go to heaven?”
 So Pastor John, these are hard questions, but they are not new to you.

 So let’s be clear now.
 Self-murder is serious.
 We are playing with fire here.
 It is spiritually and eternally serious to murder yourself.
 It is not a light thing.
 And anyone listening to me now who is contemplating suicide should hear me say: Don’t do it.
 There is a better way.
 I promise you, in the name of Jesus Christ, there is a better way.
 You don’t feel that, perhaps, right now, but your feelings are not true.
 They are deceiving you.
 It is true that God has another way for you.
 He always makes another way.
 Wait for him and seek the help you need, because the Bible is very serious about talking of murder.

-So saying that we must persevere to the end in confidence doesn’t mean that you must persevere to the end in sinlessness or perfect trust in Christ.
-There is imperfection in our trust.
-So the question now is whether a person who commits suicide goes to heaven.
-That question boils down to this.
-If a person has been trusting in Christ as their Savior, their Lord, their treasure, does the last act of their life prove the decisive one in showing their true standing as a child of God?
+The question now is whether a person who commits suicide goes to heaven.
+That question boils down to this: If a person has been trusting in Christ as their Savior, their Lord, their treasure, does the last act of their life prove the decisive one in showing their true standing as a child of God?
 There is the key question.
-Does the last act — in their case murder — count as the decisive one at the judgment day in showing that we were in Christ or not?
+Does the last act — in their case, murder — count as the decisive one at the judgment day in showing that we were in Christ or not?
 Is the last act the one that determines if our faith was real?
 Or do all the other acts of life count as evidence as well?

 Let me give you an analogy.
 This has helped many people as I have shared it.
 I hope it helps.
-Suppose that I one night, let’s just say right now, 68 years old, it could be at any point, get so angry at my wife that I storm out of the house.
+Suppose that I, one night — let’s just say right now, 68 years old; it could be at any point — get so angry at my wife that I storm out of the house.
 I slam the door.
-I jump in the car and I head for the road and I am so out of control and so angry, so sinful, let me add, so sinfully angry that I totally misjudge one of these narrow turns here where the telephone poles are about two feet off the road and I smash into that telephone poll going 60 miles an hour and I am dead.
+I jump in the car and I head for the road and I am so out of control and so angry, so sinful — let me add — so sinfully angry that I totally misjudge one of these narrow turns here where the telephone poles are about two feet off the road and I smash into that telephone poll going sixty miles an hour and I am dead.
 Now, my last act was sin, and I killed myself by my sin.
 I didn’t intend to kill myself, but I did.
 And it was sin that made it happen.
 So the last thing I did was sin.
 Is that last sin decisive in determining whether John Piper was born again?